Barycentric coordinate system: Relationship with projective coordinates

 Homogeneous barycentric coordinates are also strongly related with some projective coordinates.
 However this relationship is more subtle than in the case of affine coordinates, and, for being clearly understood, requires a coordinate-free definition of the projective completion of an affine space, and a definition of a projective frame.

 The projective completion of an affine space of dimension n is a projective space of the same dimension that contains the affine space as the complement of a hyperplane.
 The projective completion is unique up to an isomorphism.
 The hyperplane is called the hyperplane at infinity, and its points are the points at infinity of the affine space.

 Given a projective space of dimension n, a projective frame is an ordered set of n + 2 points that are not contained in the same hyperplane.
 A projective frame defines a projective coordinate system such that the coordinates of the (n + 2)th point of the frame are all equal, and, otherwise, all coordinates of the ith point are zero, except the ith one.

-When constructing the projective completion from an affine coordinate system, one defines commonly it with respect to a projective frame consisting of the intersections with the hyperplane at infinity of the coordinate axes, the origin of the affine space, and the point that has all its affine coordinates equal to one.
+When constructing the projective completion from an affine coordinate system, one commonly defines it with respect to a projective frame consisting of the intersections with the hyperplane at infinity of the coordinate axes, the origin of the affine space, and the point that has all its affine coordinates equal to one.
 This implies that the points at infinity have their last coordinate equal to zero, and that the projective coordinates of a point of the affine space are obtained by completing its affine coordinates by one as (n + 1)th coordinate.